PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

 ```

-With this code the Pipeline is set up and executed.
+With this code, the Pipeline is set up and executed.
 It's possible to get insights to the run with the RunDetails Widget:

 ![Run widget](pictures/Run_widget.PNG)

-Additonally it's possible to see the different steps of the pipeline with the wait_for_completion method.
+Additionally, it's possible to see the different steps of the pipeline with the wait_for_completion method.

 ![automl steps](pictures/Pipeline_step_runs.PNG)